Ins1ne/markdown-cv/index.md

 `Apr 2015 - Nov 2015`
 __Cybervision__ <!-- , [http://www.cybervisiontech.com](http://www.cybervisiontech.com) -->

 Project related to SIP phones, the idea is to provide customers with phone numbers for the temporary use for ads, the project includes several applications.
-Some functionality written on NodeJS, some services have been written on Flask, Tornado, using MongoDB as the primary data store.
+Some functionality written on NodeJS, some services have been written on Flask/Tornado, using MongoDB as the primary data store.

 `Nov 2012 - Apr 2015`